Primary

 Lie face down with legs extended and hips pressed into the floor.
 Curl your heels toward your glutes while keeping your hips down.
 Squeeze your hamstrings hard at the top, then lower slowly.
 Add ankle weights when bodyweight becomes too easy.

-Want Prone Floor Curl in your program?
+See where Prone Floor Curl fits in your weekly plan

 Lie face down on the floor with legs extended.